Home > Pies, Tarts, and Crisps > Caramel Corn Apple Galette For Two

 Caramel Corn Custard pie Filling

 To get the caramel corn flavor into the galette, a buttery and creamy custard filling is the perfect vehicle.
-The custard is not that dissimilar from a regular vanilla pudding, with a couple exceptions:
+The custard is not that dissimilar from a regular vanilla pudding, with a couple of exceptions:

 1. We first caramelize light brown sugar – Brown sugar provides a richer caramel flavor and it is relatively easy to make homemade caramel.

-2. Flavor is added in the form of freeze dried sweet corn – The corn flavor is prominent and does not get lost with all of the other flavors in the galette.
+2. Flavor is added in the form of freeze-dried sweet corn – The corn flavor is prominent and does not get lost with all of the other flavors in the galette.

 Slice of caramel corn apple galette on a plate with ice cream